I. Statement of Philosophy:

 Federation members should review the grievance procedure carefully, as it governs the process for filing and processing grievances, and any failure to follow the procedures can result in the grievance being denied.
 (This is one additional reason why it is important that unit members should contact their union representative as soon as they feel they might have grounds for a grievance.)
 As a general guide, and only for illustration (not intended to be an authoritative description), here are the basic steps of the grievance process:

 Step 1.
 The unit member writes a declaration about the problem.
 This written declaration will have a timeline that includes the who, what, where, and when of the issue(s).
+The declaration should also include the relevant parts of the contract that were violated.

 Step 2.
 The unit member reviews the appropriate section of the contract and determines if the grievance is a contractual violation or an issue outside of the contract.
 In other words, was the contract violated?
 The second question that the unit member should ask is, “Does this issue only impact me or is it a broader issue that affects more than an individual?”
 After thinking about these two questions, the unit member should set up a meeting with the program or Division Representative to discuss a strategy for the issue.
 The unit member also has the option of contacting an officer of the Federation Executive Board, including the Chief Grievance Officer.